-Birmingham Business School is renowned for its research.
-With over 130 lecturing and research staff, many internationally recognised authorities in their fields, our research contributes to academic debates worldwide.
-We undertake projects funded by the Research Councils, major trusts, professional institutions, government departments and the EU.
+Birmingham Business School undertakes engaged and relevant research that contributes to academic debate worldwide, with projects funded by the Research Councils, major trusts, professional institutions, government departments and the EU.

 John Fender examines Brexit's role in the decline of the pound and where it will likely go from here.